Quantum circuit fidelity estimation using machine learning: Introduction

-One of the main challenges in deploying ML for the purpose of fidelity estimation is developing a training dataset.
-Here we propose an approach whereby we utilize small sections of a larger quantum computer to build a library of circuits based purely on Clifford gates.
-We then show it is possible for a given simulated noise model to use the model for inference on larger circuits with higher degrees of entanglement and for non-Clifford gates.
-Testing this algorithm for other noise models, in particular for real quantum hardware, is work in progress.
+In this work we propose an approach whereby we utilize small sections of a larger simulated quantum computer to build a library of circuits based purely on (compiled) Clifford gates.
+We then show it is possible, post-training, at least for the noise model studied here, to use an ML algorithm for inference on larger circuits with higher degrees of entanglement and for non-Clifford gates without requiring further access to the quantum computer.
 We do not claim the ML model deployed here is optimal for this task, only that it is able to perform the task to a useful degree of accuracy.
+Further, we do not settle whether the fidelity may be predicted to arbitrary accuracy --- this is work in progress.
+Additionally, testing this algorithm for other noise models, in particular for real quantum hardware, is also work in progress.

-In this work, we demonstrate the use of machine learning to predict the fidelity of noisy quantum circuits.
-The idea is to train machine learning (ML) models in a supervised manner, using circuits for which the fidelity estimation can be performed using other techniques like direct fidelity estimation (DFE) and quantum state tomography.
-Post training, we will use the ML model to predict the fidelity of circuits where such techniques are not feasible.
-Importantly, once the model is trained, it allows us to make fidelity estimates without access to the quantum hardware.
-The crucial step is the construction of appropriate training datasets, which allow for learning the noise characteristics of the quantum device and successful generalization of prediction of fidelity.
-In particular, we focus on the following two generalizations:
+In particular, we use the following two strategies for producing a theoretically inexpensive training dataset:

 .5em \textbf{Clifford to non-Clifford circuits.} The fidelity of Clifford circuits can be estimated efficiently using DFE.
 The technique however does not work for general (non-Clifford) circuits.
-Here, we train an ML-based fidelity predictor on Clifford circuits, and use it to predict the fidelity of non-Clifford circuits.
-In order for the ML model to generalize from Clifford to non-Clifford circuits, the circuits in the training dataset need to contain non-Clifford gates.
-This is accomplished by introducing non-Clifford gates along with their inverses into Clifford circuits in sequence --- we refer to this as the ``Clifford-reducible'' construction.
+We would like to train an algorithm using only Clifford gates to make true fidelity estimation affordable.
+However, for the algorithm to generalize to non-Clifford circuits, the circuits in the training dataset must contain non-Clifford gates.
+Here this is accomplished by introducing non-Clifford gates along with their inverses into Clifford circuits in sequence --- we refer to this as the ``Clifford-reducible'' construction.
+In this case, the final state wavefunction is still efficient to simulate.
 We hypothesize this technique allows the ML algorithm to learn the noise characteristics of non-Clifford gates while still producing a circuit where the noiseless target state is classically accessible.